jsnctl/hypervector/README.md

 # hypervector

-Hypervector provides expressive & quick test data fixtures and benchmarking for your data-intensive components.

-Test data science in production like any other code.
+Hypervector provides deterministic test data fixtures over HTTP, which can be used to benchmark data-intensive services in a variety of microservice scenarios.
+Output from your functions can be hashed and stored for later regression tests are part of CI for data science components.